{{ summaryTitle }}

 Enter volume and issue when the article record provides them.

 Optional DOI.
-Prefer DOI over a landing-page URL for journal articles when available.
+Prefer DOI over a landing-page URL when the source record provides one.

-Optional source URL for web, online book, or article entries.
+Optional source URL for online, retrievable, dataset, multimedia, legal, or AI-response entries.

 Optional page or section used only in the in-text citation table.